lejacobroy/Tidalrr/README.md

 - ✅ configureable highest quality
 - ✅ migrate interactive settings to a json config file
 - ✅ migrate interactive settings to CLI arguments
-- ✅ download content from a file list of links
+- ✅ download content from a file list of links (great for playlists)
+- ✅ query Lidarr wanted list of albums and downloads them
+- Sync all user's playlists
 - generate .pls and .m3u8 playlist files
 - create and sync Plex Playlist from Tidal Playlists
 - create an api webserver that can be used with Lidarr